Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: Field Equations for Finsler Theories of Gravity

 for $\mathbf{\Upsilon }_{\beta \delta }\rightarrow \varkappa T_{\beta \delta }$ (matter energy--momentum in Einstein gravity)\ if $\widehat{\mathbf{D}} \rightarrow \nabla .$ \ We emphasize here that if the constraints (\ref {lccond}) are satisfied the tensors $\widehat{\mathbf{T}}_{\ \alpha \beta }^{\gamma }$(\ref{dtors}) and $Z_{\ \alpha \beta }^{\gamma }$(\ref{deft}) are zero.
 For such configurations, we have $\widehat{\mathbf{\Gamma }}_{\ \alpha \beta }^{\gamma }=\ _{\shortmid }\Gamma _{\ \alpha \beta }^{\gamma },$ with respect to (\ref{dder}) and (\ref{ddif}), see (\ref{deflc}), even $ \widehat{\mathbf{D}}\neq \nabla .$

+There are two very important benefits to work with canonical Finsler variables (for instance with the Cartan d--connection) on (pseudo) Riemannian manifolds: 1) the Einstein equations "magically" separate and can be integrated in very general forms \cite{vgensol,ijgmmp,vncg}; 2) there is also an equivalent almost K\"{a}hler representation for such Finsler variables in GR which allows us to perform various types of deformation/A--brane quantization and/or two connection renormalization \cite {vegpla,vqgrbr,vqggr,vcrit}.
 In Finsler geometry/gravity models, the constraints (\ref{lccond}) are not obligatory.
-On $TM,$ and any even dimensional $\mathbf{V,}$ it is possible to perform such frame deformations when $\widehat{\mathbf{D}}\rightarrow $ $ \ ^{c}\mathbf{\mathbf{D.}}$ So, the Einstein equations for the Cartan d--connection also can be integrated in very general forms.
+On $TM,$ and any even dimensional $\mathbf{V,}$ it is possible to perform such frame deformations when $\widehat{\mathbf{D}}\rightarrow $ $\ ^{c}\mathbf{\mathbf{D}}$.
+So, the Einstein equations for the Cartan d--connection, in GR and Finsler generalizations, also can be integrated in very general forms.